Visit: 999 W Amador Ave, Las Cruces, NM

 2010

-Gabe Anaya saw the addition of a hot lunch service, with the help of the college students from the International Club and Churches in the community.
-El Caldito then started providing mid-day meals every day of the week, throughout the year.
+With the help of college students from the International Club and community churches, Gabe Anaya saw the addition of hot lunch service.
+El Caldito began providing mid-day meals every day of the week, year-round.

 2012

-The United Military Women of the Southwest hosted the first Spaghetti Dinner fundraiser in the El Caldito dining room, setting the stage for an annual event each spring.
+The United Military Women of the Southwest hosted the inaugural Spaghetti Dinner fundraiser in the El Caldito dining room, establishing an annual spring event.

 2014

-The average number of daily lunches served reached a new milestone of 200.
+The average number of daily lunches served reached a new milestone: 200 meals.

 2016

-Continuing the trend of growth, the daily lunch service averaged 250 meals.
+Continuing the trend of growth, daily lunch service averaged 250 meals.

 2019

-Brian Hollinger, Operations Manager, began the breakfast program, Monday through Friday.
+Operations Manager Brian Hollinger launched the breakfast program, Monday through Friday.

 2020 – 2021